Architectural Landmarks in Atlanta, GA

 Atlanta Architectural Landmarks

-Atlanta's most recognisable architectural landmarks span from the 1889 Georgia State Capitol (206 Washington St SW) to the 2017 Mercedes-Benz Stadium (1 AMB Dr NW).
-Nine landmarks covered below — each with address, architect, year built, and the neighbourhood real estate story around it.
+Atlanta's most recognizable architectural landmarks span from the 1889 Georgia State Capitol (206 Washington St SW) to the 2017 Mercedes-Benz Stadium (1 AMB Dr NW).
+Nine landmarks covered below — each with address, architect, year built, and the neighborhood real estate story around it.

 At a Glance